techidaily/site-games-able/source/_posts/rectifying-discrepancies-of-installed-games-on-steam.md

  According to Steam, some games may appear not installed if the Steam client fails to recognize the installation files.
 Provided that you have the game folder in the correct location, you can begin the download process.
 This will force Steam to recognize the existing installation files without downloading the files all over again.

  Note that this requires you to sign in to your Steam account.
-Explore our troubleshooting guide to fix[can't sign in to Steam](https://www.makeuseof.com/steam-login-troubleshooting/) issue if you struggle to log in.
+Explore our troubleshooting guide to fix [can't sign in to Steam](https://www.makeuseof.com/steam-login-troubleshooting/) issue if you struggle to log in.

 Follow these steps to reinstall games in Steam without downloading: